Sremska Mitrovica: After the Avar conquest

 For the next two centuries Sirmium was a place of little importance.
 At the end of the 8th century, Sirmium belonged to the Frankish State.
 The historical role of Sirmium increased again in the 9th century, when it was part of the Bulgarian Empire.
 Pope Adrian II gave St Methodius the title of Archbishop of Sirmium.
 After having adopted Christianity, the Bulgarians restored in Sirmium the Christian Episcopate, having in mind old Christian traditions and the reputation this city had in the ancient world.

 In the 11th century, Sirmium was a residence of Sermon, a duke of Syrmia, who was a vassal of the Bulgarian Samuil.
 After 1018, the city was again included into the Byzantine Empire, and since the end of the 11th century, Sirmium was a subject of a dispute between the Byzantine Empire and the Kingdom of Hungary, until 1180 when the Byzantine Empire gave up Sirmium, surrendering it to the Kingdom of Hungary.
 In the 11th century, a Byzantine province named Theme of Sirmium had its capital in this city.
+Emperor Basil II (976–1025) created administrative system in which Sirmium was a seat of strategos Serbias.

 For a while, about 1451, the city was in possession of the Serbian despot Đurađ Branković.
 In 1521 the city came into Ottoman hands and it remained under the Ottoman rule for almost two centuries.
 According to Ottoman traveler Evliya Çelebi, Mitrovica had been conquered by the Bosnian sanjak bey Husrev-bey.
 It was renamed as "Dimitrofça".